Executive Briefing Protocol: The 4 Thinking Styles You Must Consider

 The 4 Thinking Styles is an adaptation of Dr. Bernice McCarthy’s 4MAT learning style system developed to enhance the educational experience of students.

-These individuals want their “why-based questions” answered, such as: Why they are in the meeting?
-Why we are doing what is proposed?
+These individuals want their “why-based questions” answered, such as: Why we are in the meeting?
+Why are we doing what is proposed?
 Why is this important to you?
 Why now?

 These individuals want their “what-based questions” answered, such as: What is the science?
 What is the history?
 What is the cost?
 What is the background?

 These individuals want their “how-based questions” answered, such as: How do we achieve this goal?
 How do we move forward?
 How do we get over this obstacle?
-How will we monetarily pay for this change?
+How will we make time for this work?

 This group consists of two different mindsets.

-- The What If negative thinkers what to address any objections, and tend to think about what could go wrong.
+The What If negative thinkers want to address any objections, and tend to think about what could go wrong.
 (Note: there is nothing wrong with this mindset.
 This voice is often a very important part of the group.)

 The 7 Questions Template